 Language barrier in Taiwan

-The most difficult thing to adjust to in Taiwan is the language barrier.
+The most challenging thing to adjust to in Taiwan is the language barrier.
 Mandarin is the official language, while Taiwanese, Hakka and indigenous Formosan languages are also spoken.

-The most important thing expats can do to acclimatise is to start learning Mandarin as soon as possible.
-While it is challenging, learning Mandarin can help expats feel less isolated.
+The most crucial thing you can do to acclimatise is to start learning Mandarin as soon as possible.
+While it is challenging, learning the language can help you feel less isolated.
+Attending language classes is also a great way to meet fellow expats and make friends.

 Taking off shoes in Taiwan

-It is custom for people to remove their shoes before entering homes, tea houses and certain public areas.
-There are usually slippers available for people to wear once they have taken their shoes off.
+It is customary for people to remove their shoes before entering homes, tea houses, and certain public areas.
+Slippers are usually available for people to wear once they have taken their shoes off.

 Dates in Taiwan

-Taiwan uses a different calendar to the West, with the first year of the Taiwanese calendar beginning with the country's founding in 1911.
-Payslips, bank receipts, licenses and tax slips often show the year of both the Taiwanese and Western calendars.
+Although the Gregorian (Western) calendar is widely used in daily life, Taiwan also has the Republic of China (ROC) or so-called Minguo calendar, with the first year of the Taiwanese calendar beginning with the country's founding in 1911.
+Payslips, bank receipts, licences, and tax slips often show the year of both the Taiwanese and Western calendars.
+Fortunately, days and months are the same on both the Gregorian and Minguo calendars, negating the need to memorise both.

 Traffic in Taiwan